 By default, blockchain technology (BCT) has built-in financial incentives.
-In the now classic case of Bitcoin, such incentive is the generation of a cryptocurrency.
-Users mining the Bitcoin blockchain to process network transactions get rewarded a certain amount of Bitcoins for their efforts which are computationally expensive and power hungry.
-Without such incentive, Bitcoin network members will have little to no interest in undertaking such elaborate task.
+In the now-classic case of Bitcoin, such incentive is the generation of a cryptocurrency.
+Users mining the Bitcoin blockchain to process network transactions get rewarded a certain amount of Bitcoins for their computationally expensive and power-hungry efforts.
+Without such incentive, Bitcoin network members will have little to no interest in undertaking such elaborate tasks.

-However, since many new BCT initiatives and startups are focusing on providing goods and services rather than digital money, the role played by cryptocurrencies has evolved.
+However, since many new BCT initiatives and startups are focusing on providing goods and services rather than digital money, cryptocurrencies’ role has evolved.
 Here, we can distinguish at least four different but related personalities of the cryptocurrencies generated by BCT.
 They are 1.
 Means of exchange; 2.
 Financial assets; 3.
 Convertible tokens; and 4.
 Securities.
-This evolution has led to unexpected investment innovation when it comes to financing BCT startups, innovations that say the 1990s dot-com boom startups did not have at hand.
+This evolution has led to unexpected investment innovation when it comes to financing BCT startups, innovations that, say the 1990s dot-com boom startups did not have at hand.
 ICOs are the best example here.

 ICOs make extensive use of the token personality of cryptocurrencies.
 BCT startups first generate a certain amount of blockchain tokens that are then offered for sale to the public for a limited period.
 ICOs go well beyond crowdsourcing and crowdfunding.
 In fact, most of them are being labeled as crowdsales to indicate that any potential investor is welcome to purchase the tokens.
-Unlike crowdfunding, acquired tokens have an internal economic value that can fluctuate according to the overall conditions of the cryptocurrency financial ecosystem.
+Unlike crowdfunding, acquired tokens have an internal economic value that can fluctuate according to the cryptocurrency financial ecosystem’s overall conditions.
 Buyers could also sell or exchange their tokens shortly, based on previously established agreements.

 Needless to say, financial risk tends to increase as some ICOs might just be fraudulent.
-Checking the status of the BCT startup involved in the ICO is thus critical but cannot be done easily at the moment.
+Checking the status of the BCT startup involved in the ICO is critical but cannot be done easily.
 While regulation is still lagging behind, new private initiatives to improve ICOs have recently emerged.
 However, most of them do not offer ways to verify the quality of BCT startup offerings.
 These efforts seem to be targeting the demand side and limiting ICO access to certified investors.
-So much for crowding-in ICOs.1 In mainstream economics crowding-in relates to government involvement in the economy.
+So much for crowding-in ICOs.1 In mainstream economics, crowding-in relates to government involvement in the economy.
 I am using the same idea sans government.

-The graph below depicts a selected sample of ICO that have raised at least 5 million dollars in the last six months or so.
+The graph below depicts a selected ICO sample that has raised at least 5 million dollars in the last six months or so.